NoahCherry13/ELEC5517/README.md

 - **QoS :** Meters and DSCP priorities maintain smooth lecture streams and exam sessions.
 - **Efficiency :** Centralized ONOS management simplifies policy updates and monitoring.

-> ✅ This integrated design meets all Canvas network requirements and achieves an HD-level implementation for Assignment II.

 ---